 You can donate to MTÜ Mondo through their website.

-Latvian Children’s Hospital uses donations to support different children’s hospitals (like Ohmatdyt) to provide urgent medical support.
+Latvian Children’s Hospital uses the donation to support different children’s hospitals (like Ohmatdyt) to provide urgent medical support.
 They will help doctors rescue injured children, fire victims and provide help to other disaster victims.